micrub/generator-zumata-chatbot/generators/app/templates/_README.md

   json.d.ts
 ```

-The structure is rather simple and you can basically find every source files in the `src` directory.
+The structure is rather straightforward and you can basically find every source files in the `src` directory.
 Each sub-directory contains the modules for each 3rd party applications such as [DialogFlow][dialogflow-url] and [Facebook][facebook-messenger-api-url].

 `helper/` contains the commonly use helper functions.

-`route/` contains all route middlewares for each different pre-defined route/ path, e.g. **GET /healthcheck** - `.get('/healthcheck', healthcheck())`.
+`route/` contains all route middlewares for each different pre-defined route or path, e.g. **GET /healthcheck** - `.get('/healthcheck', healthcheck())`.

 `index.ts` is where the heart of the entire application.
 Facebook Messenger's setup and server setup is all done here.